 MasterCard in the UAE estimates that replacing talent can cost up to Dh220, 000 per employee, which includes recruitment and relocation.
 There’s also the cost of time and decreased productivity as new employees require training and adjustments.
 So, from the economical point-of-view, taking care of working women must be a priority.

 Emirates NBD, for example, set up nursing rooms at their head office, allowing women to breastfeed in private.
 Husam Al Sayed, the bank’s Group Chief Human Resource Officer, told Gulf News: “We hope to be role models in the industry, to encourage our partners and other companies to address the specific needs of working mothers.
-We are committed to evolve into an institution that empowers women to maintain a healthy work-life balance.”
+We are committed to evolving into an institution that empowers women to maintain a healthy work-life balance.”

 At MasterCard, policy towards flexible work allows employees to choose working hours or work from home during the week.
 Scott Tierney, Senior Vice President of Human Resources Middle East and Africa said: “We are less concerned about the number of hours in a week our employees work or where they complete their work, but the output and quality of their work.
 Employees want the ability to work more flexibly and often, some employees find this more valuable than increased compensation.